apollographql/apollo/graph-manager-docs/source/github-integration.md

 ---
-title: Integrating Apollo Studio with GitHub
+title: Connecting Apollo Studio to GitHub
-sidebar_title: GitHub
+sidebar_title: Connecting to GitHub
 ---

 To make [schema change validation](/schema-validation/) as easy to set up as possible, we've built an Apollo app for GitHub that provides status checks on pull requests when schema changes are proposed.